 Popcorn Exports

-However, though sales fluctuate in the U.S., other countries seem eager to add it to their pantries.
-In the past 15 years, places like Argentina have expanded popcorn crops from a mere 1,000 acres to over 10,000.
-According to the U.S. Department of Agriculture, popcorn exports climbed more than 39 million pounds from 1999 to 2000.
+Despite sales fluctuations in the U.S., many countries are keen to incorporate popcorn into their diets.
+Countries like Argentina have dramatically increased their popcorn cultivation from just 1,000 acres to over 10,000 in recent years.
+The U.S. Department of Agriculture reports that popcorn exports surged by more than 39 million pounds from 1999 to 2000.

 Consumption Decline